-- Under Article 12 of the UNCRC - 60 Under Article 13 of the UNCRC - Research by CyberSafeIreland has found that 60% of children aged 8-13 are using social media and messaging platforms despite being under the stipulated minimum age.
+69 Under Article 12 of the UNCRC

+70 Under Article 13 of the UNCRC

+71 Research by CyberSafeIreland has found that 60% of children aged 8-13 are using social media and messaging platforms despite being under the stipulated minimum age.
 CyberSafeIreland has also argued that "It is likely children in general are now more vulnerable online [...] as a greater proportion of them are incentivised to lie about their age to avoid additional GDPR constraints for 13-16 year olds."
-See: https://cybersafeireland.org/media/1300/csi\annual\report\2018\w.pdf pp. 20-21. - "I wasn't sure it was normal to watch it": A quantitative and qualitative examination of the impact of online pornography on the values, attitudes, beliefs and behaviours of children and young people.
+See: https://cybersafeireland.org/media/1300/csi_annual_report_2018_w.pdf pp. 20-21.

+72 Please see: "I wasn't sure it was normal to watch it": A quantitative and qualitative examination of the impact of online pornography on the values, attitudes, beliefs and behaviours of children and young people.
 NSPCC, Children's Commissioner and Middlesex University London.
-May 2017. - Some of these criteria take into account certain suggestions which were submitted by participants as part of their responses to in the DPC's public consultation. - It should be noted that while Section 30 of Data Protection Act 2018 stipulates that it shall be an offence to process the personal data of a child for the purposes of direct marketing, profiling, or micro-targeting, this provision has not been commenced.
-For more information please see:
+May 2017.